alecolson-ms/azure-docs/articles/virtual-network-manager/create-virtual-network-manager-powershell_final.md

 ms.service: virtual-network-manager
 ms.topic: quickstart
 ms.date: 08/24/2022
-ms.custom: mode-api, devx-track-azurecli
+ms.custom: mode-api, devx-track-azurepowershell
 ms.devlang: azurepowershell
 ---

-# Quickstart: Create a mesh network topology with Azure Virtual Network Manager via the Azure CLI
+# Quickstart: Create a mesh network topology with Azure Virtual Network Manager via the Azure Powershell

-Get started with Azure Virtual Network Manager by using the Azure CLI to manage connectivity for all your virtual networks.
+Get started with Azure Virtual Network Manager by using the Azure Powershell to manage connectivity for all your virtual networks.

 In this quickstart, you'll deploy three virtual networks and use Azure Virtual Network Manager to create a mesh network topology.
 Then you'll verify if the connectivity configuration got applied.